What time will season 3 of After Life be released tomorrow and is it the final season of the Netflix show?

-After Life Season 3: What time will the new series be released tomorrow, is there a trailer, how many episodes will there be and is this the final season of the Netflix show?
+After Life Season 3: What time can you watch the new series, is there a trailer, how many episodes will there be and is this the final season of the Netflix show?

 Online streaming platform Netflix announced the release date for the upcoming season on December 15.